IDMNYU/audiolab/docs/synths.md

 8. Scalar knob for *7*

 *Notes:*
-- the Dual Processor will also mix bipolar (AC) sources, similar to an audio mixer.
+- The Dual Processor will also mix bipolar (AC) sources, similar to an audio mixer.
 - A static DC signal can be used to "bias" an AC source.

 #### Ring Modulator